 During an A/B testing, a certain hypothesis is built and 2 versions of an store listing are compared with each other in order to identify the best-performing one (usually it required a bit of paid user acquisition in order to drive traffic to both versions).

 It is important to change various hypothesis separately and analyze the impact of change in only one of the product page elements – to be able to identify clearly what has caused an improvement in conversion.

 There are different ways to measure mobile growth.
 The main growth trigger for ASO would be the number and velocity of the installs, but in the whole set of App Marketing strategy, the growth is more than that.

 One of the main goals of App Store Optimization is organic growth, so the number of installs plays a great part here.
-App Installs is the basic KPI that can be tracked inside developer console on App Store and Google Play.
+Installs is the basic KPI that can be tracked inside developer console on the stores.
 However, in case you are doing paid marketing, you would like to separate your organic traffic from non-organic one.
 The tools that help in doing that are Mobile Attribution trackers, like AppsFlyer or Adjust.

-Having a deep understanding of organic and non-organic sources of installs for the app, we can measure another important KPI for mobile apps: organic uplift, or organic multiplier.
+Having a deep understanding of organic and non-organic sources of installs, we can measure another important KPI for mobile apps: organic uplift, or organic multiplier.

 This effect is related to a natural boost in organic traffic caused by paid marketing actions.
 Purchased installs will lift up the app in the search and in top charts – which, in turn, will give it more visibility and attract more organic users.